 An "Impact Fee" is a charge or assessment imposed by a political subdivision for new development within its service area in order to generate revenue for funding or recouping the costs of capital improvements necessitated by and attributable to the new development.1 The City of Parker's current water Certificate of Convenient and Necessity (CCN) is CCN No. 10207.
 The Water Service Area extends to the Extra Territorial Jurisdiction (ETJ) and includes some area located within the City of Wylie.
 However, the portion of the area located in the City of Wylie was determined by the City's Impact Fee Advisory Committee to be built out and no additional infrastructure would be needed to support additional growth.
 The first step in determining an impact fee is preparation of land use and growth assumptions for the service area for the next ten years.
 That step has been completed and provided by the City's Impact Fee Advisory Committee in the Land Use Assumptions Report, dated August 29, 2016.
 Next, a Capital Improvements Plan must be created to describe the water distribution system infrastructure that will be necessary to serve the anticipated land uses and growth.
-The following section describes the Water Impact Fee.
+Following the preparation of the Capital Improvements Plan the Water Impact Fee is calculated.